snac-cooperative/snac_eac_cpf_utils/readme.md

 http://www.cygwin.com/

-You can retrieve the EAD-CPF code from github with a web browser or via the command line utility "git".
+You can retrieve the EAD-CPF code from github with a web browser, or via the command line utility "git".
 The command line utility is faster and easier to use for updates.

 Beginners may enjoy the introduction to Linux and MacOSX commands:

 http://defindit.com/readme_files/intro_unix.html

-The required input file format is MARC12/slim XML, so you may need MARC conversion tools.
+The required input file format is MARC21/slim XML, so you may need MARC conversion tools.
+The open source utility yaz will convert MARC .mrc to MARC21/slim XML.

 http://people.oregonstate.edu/~reeset/marcedit/html/index.php